Kalmantic/peakinfer/design/PeakInfer Product Requirements Document (PRD) v0.7.md

 1. *As a Databricks platform owner*, I want to see how rerouting jobs from GPT-4 to GPT-4-mini affects cost/latency across my ML workflows
 2. *As a Snowflake AI lead*, I want to quantify caching thresholds for my data pipeline LLM calls without quality loss
 3. *As an infrastructure SRE*, I want Terraform diffs showing spot instance savings for my LLM serving infrastructure
-4. *As a startup engineer*, I want to run `peakinfer run --input prompts.jsonl` to demo cost savings using community templates
+4. *As a startup engineer*, I want to run `peakinfer discover --codebase ./src --events events.jsonl` to get optimization suggestions based on both my code and runtime data
 5. *As an enterprise architect*, I want cross-layer optimization plans that coordinate application routing, serving optimization, and infrastructure scaling
+6. *As a developer*, I want PeakInfer to scan my codebase and identify where I'm making inefficient LLM API calls or missing caching opportunities

 ## **9\.
 Implementation Timeline**

 ### **Phase 1: Core Platform Discovery (0-3 months)**

 * **OSS collectors** for Snowflake, Databricks, Terraform with canonical schema
+* **Codebase scanner** for static analysis of LLM API calls, configurations, and optimization opportunities
-* **Multi-agent CLI** with discover/profile/plan/run commands
+* **Multi-agent CLI** with discover/profile/plan/run commands supporting both events.jsonl and codebase analysis
 * **File-based community templates** with 20 initial templates across all layers
 * **Claude Code SDK integration** for natural language optimization guidance
 * **GitHub-based validation** workflow with automated testing